-- If data is fitting in a single machine disk/RAM, this is not that big data. - GB data can fit into a single computer (PC) - Singe machine solutions are good. - If data is big (TeraBytes, PetaBytes, ..), then we need small or large cluster of machines to process data. - How can we store and process data in a cluster?
+- If data is fitting in a single machine disk/RAM, this is not that big data. - GB data can fit into a single computer (PC) - Singe machine solutions are good. - For big data (TeraBytes, PetaBytes, of data), , a single computer/server will not provide enough storage capacity, with acceptable reliability and performance. - We need a cluster of machines to store and process big data. - How can we store and process data in a cluster?